 Their HQ is in Sweden.
 They do training courses for olympic lifting and strength training, not only in Sweden, but also the Netherlands, Switzerland, and the US.
 Eleiko has supplied equipment for 5 of the Olympic Games so far.

-Of all the IWF bar manufacturers, Eleiko is the only one I’ve dealt directly with.
-Alex Murray, head of Customer & Sales Support, has been great at answering my questions.
+Of all the IWF barbell manufacturers, Eleiko is the only one I’ve dealt directly with.
+Alex Murray, head of Customer & Sales Support for their US office, has been great at answering my questions.

 The sleeve spin is also known to be ultra sensitive, with 8 needle bearings per sleeve.
 That’s a lot.